 Gorge du Verdon in Provence has become incredibly popular – thanks to Instagram I have gotten to know this amazing gorge with its very unique colour.
 But just a few meters further down is a beautiful beach which is less known but very pretty.
 Even though I visited in summer, it was quite empty – is not a beach, that you almost all have to yourself one of the best?
 The artificial lake of Sainte-Croix-du-Verdon is just before the bridge from where you see people renting boats and paddling through the gorge.

 You can even park your car next to the lake before spending in a few hours or even a full day at the beach.
 As mentioned, it’s not overly crowded (most likely because it is hard to get there by public transportation and those who come to spend more time at the gorge) – so bring some food and drinks along and have a picnic.
-Well, the water is clear, and so it is also a perfect place to hop into the water and enjoy the scenery.
-Since it is a people stone beach, I definitely suggest bringing a few more towels – maybe I am a bit too sensitive, but I guess, your body and skin will thank you if you lay down on several towels.
+The water is clear, and so it is also a perfect place to hop into the water and enjoy the scenery.
+Since it is a pebble stone beach, I definitely suggest bringing a few more towels – maybe I am a bit too sensitive, but I guess, your body and skin will thank you if you lay down on several towels.

 By Mayi from SecretMoona | Facebook